-Continue their stewardship by taking the River Cleanup Pledge to pick up 30 pieces of trash in 30 days.
+Continue their stewardship by pledging to pick up 30 pieces of trash in 30 days.

 - Invite a friend to join them at this cleanup or a future one. - Share photos and messages with elected officials to show community members care about their river. - Visit AmericanRivers.org/take-action to find additional actions your volunteers can take.